ananya5151/adobe-hackathon-25/approach_explanation.md

 The solution is architected as an offline-first, containerized Python application.
 The key design principles were:

-*   **Portability and Reproducibility**: Using Docker ensures that the application runs in a consistent environment with all dependencies pre-installed, regardless of the host machine.
+*   **Portabilityaa and Reproducibility**: Using Docker ensures that the application runs in a consistent environment with all dependencies pre-installed, regardless of the host machine.
 The `Dockerfile` is configured to be built for `linux/amd64` architecture as required.
 *   **Offline Capability**: All required models and libraries are included within the Docker image.
 The `--network none` flag can be used during execution to guarantee no external network calls are made.
 *   **Flexibility**: A single entrypoint (`main.py`) is used for both rounds.
 The execution path is determined at runtime by the presence of the `ADOBE_QUERY` environment variable, which is a clean and standard way to configure container behavior.